Frances Ellen Watkins Harper: Writing career

 Harper's writing career started in 1839 when she published pieces in antislavery journals.
 Her politics and writing informed each other.
-Her writing career started long before she was married—20 years to be exact—so several of her works were published under her maiden name of Watkins.
+Her writing career started 20 years before she was married, so several of her works were published under her maiden name of Watkins.

 Harper published her first volume of verse, Forest Leaves, or Autumn Leaves, in 1845 when she was 20 years old.
 This book marked her as an important abolitionist voice.
 A single copy of this volume, long lost, was rediscovered in the early 21st century by scholar Johanna Ortner in Baltimore, at the Maryland Historical Society in the 2010s.
 Her second book, Poems on Miscellaneous Subjects (1854), was extremely popular.
 Over the next few years, it was reprinted several times.

 In 1858, Harper refused to give up her seat or ride in the "colored" section of a segregated trolley car in Philadelphia (97 years before Rosa Parks).
-In the same year, she published her poem "Bury Me in a Free Land" in The Anti-Slavery Bugle and it became one of her best known works.
+In the same year, she published her poem "Bury Me in a Free Land" in The Anti-Slavery Bugle, which became one of her best known works.

 In 1859, Harper's story "The Two Offers" was published in The Anglo-African Newspaper, making her the first Black woman to publish a short story.
 That same year, Anglo-African Magazine published her essay "Our Greatest Want," in which Harper linked the common religious trope of oppression of African Americans to the oppression of the Hebrew people while enslaved in Egypt.
 Anglo-African Magazine and the weekly Anglo-African newspaper were both Civil War-era periodicals that served as a forum for debate among abolitionists and scholars.

 Harper published 80 poems.
 In her poem "The Slave Mother", she writes: "He is not hers, although she bore / For him a mother's pains; / He is not hers, although her blood / Is coursing through his veins! / He is not hers, for cruel hands / May rudely tear apart / The only wreath of household love / That binds her breaking heart."
 Throughout the two stanzas, Harper demonstrates the restricted relationship between an enslaved mother and her child, while including themes of family, motherhood, humanity and slavery.
 Another of her poems, "To the Cleveland Union Savers," published in The Anti-Slavery Bugle of Feb.
 23, 1861, champions Sara Lucy Bagby, the last person in the United States to be returned to slavery under the Fugitive Slave Law.

 Harper published Sketches of Southern Life in 1872.
-This anthology detailed her experience touring the South and meeting newly freed Black people.
+This anthology detailed her experience touring the Southern United States and meeting newly freed Black people.
 In these poems she described the harsh living conditions faced by a Black woman during both slavery and the Reconstruction era.
-Harper uses the figure of an ex-slave, called Aunt Chloe, as a narrator in several of these sketches.
+Harper uses the figure of a former slave, called Aunt Chloe, as a narrator in several of these sketches.

 From 1868 to 1888, Harper had three novels serialized in a Christian magazine: Minnie's Sacrifice, Sowing and Reaping, and Trial and Triumph.